jonathanatuscpsu/forecasting-risk/index.md

-# Forecasting and Risk
-This set of learning materials for undergraduate class was first developed and is currently being maintained by Zhaohu (Jonathan) Fan.
+This set of online learning materials for undergraduate class was first developed and is currently being maintained by Zhaohu (Jonathan) Fan.

 <!---Many materials are from [Dr. Yan Yu](https://business.uc.edu/faculty-and-research/departments/obais/faculty/yan-yu.html)’s class notes. --->
 <!---Thanks for the contribution from previous Ph.D. students. --->
 <!---http://jeffgoldsmith.com/IWAFDA/shortcourse_fosr.html --->

-## Lecture materials (slides) and code demonstrating the relevant methods.
+# Lecture materials (slides) and code demonstrating the relevant methods.

 <!---### Introduction to Data Mining and Python